sureshnathen/kustomize_quickstart_demo/README.md

         - kustomize.yaml
 ```

-1. overlays : this is the folder to create various "envionment" specific folders having metadata for each environment.
+1. Overlays : this is the folder to create various "envionment" specific folders having metadata for each environment.
 Something like below...

 ```
 - overlays